LASER3284/2019-Robot-Code/README.md

 # Vision Processing
-Current working version of object tracking with the NVIDIA Jetson TX1 and Raspberry Pi 3.
+Current working version of vision program with the NVIDIA Jetson TX1 and Raspberry Pi 3.
 Also includes new version equiped with multi-threading and a web interface for adjusting values on the fly.
 Built with Python 2.7 using OpenCV 3.3 libraries and [pynetworktables](https://github.com/robotpy/pynetworktables) with [monotonic](https://pypi.org/project/monotonic/#files).
 ## Other Folders:
 ###  Values: